TheCatOfHs/sccop/README.md

 [Crystal structure prediction and property related feature extraction by graph deep learning](XXX)
 ![](images/SCCOP.png)

-**Note:** SCCOP now only supports the search for 2D materials, and the supporting for 3D is under construction.

 ## Table of Contents

 - [How to cite](#how-to-cite)